-Our vision for a more sustainable company also included improvements in our ESG performance.
+Our vision for a more sustainable company also included improvements in our environmental, social and governance (ESG) performance.
 We worked hard over the last year to identify our strengths and seek out opportunities to enhance our performance and disclosure of our ESG practices.